|

 If you are giving away prizes:

-Before the party buy small prizes - enough for each guest - with a
+Buy small prizes - enough for each guest.

-ladybug theme.
-Number each prize.
-On the back of each leaf write a
+Number each prize and on the back of each leaf write

-number that corresponds with the a number on a prize.
-When the last
+number that corresponds with the a number you wrote on the prize.

-find the number on the back.
-Then let them pick up the number of the
+they will find a number on the back.
+Then give them the prize that

 Make fun ladybug antenna’s with headbands, pipe cleaners and Styrofoam